ECON 1000. Economics at Northeastern. 1 Hour.

 ECON 4992.
 Directed Study.
 1-4 Hours.

 Offers independent work under the direction of members of the department on a chosen topic.
 Course content depends on instructor.
 May not be substituted for requirements leading to a BA or BS in economics.
-Prereq.
-Senior standing and approval of department chair; economics majors only.
+Requires approval of department chair.
+May be repeated without limit.

 ECON 4994.
 Internship.
 4 Hours.